List of Discordian works: Natural Law, or Don't Put a Rubber on Your Willy and Other Writings from a Natural Outlaw

-Natural Law, Or Don't Put A Rubber On Your Willy, originally appeared in 1985 as an essay in New Libertarian.
+Natural Law, or Don't Put a Rubber on Your Willy, by Robert Anton Wilson, originally appeared in 1985 as an essay in New Libertarian.
 It was subsequently released as a standalone pamphlet in 1987.
-In 2022, Natural Law, Or Don't Put a Rubber On Your Willy And Other Writings From a Natural Outlaw was released.
+A small paperback containing the essay and other works was also published in 1987 by Loompanics.
+In 2022, Natural Law, or Don't Put a Rubber on Your Willy and Other Writings from a Natural Outlaw was released.
 The collection features the original Natural Law article, but also includes an additional 12 Wilson writings: essays, interviews and a short story, all expounding upon the themes in Natural Law.

 Later Discordian works

 Apocrypha Discordia

 Apocrypha Discordia was compiled by Rev. DrJon Swabey, later known as His Holiness The Rev. DrJon, and published in 2001.
 Steve Jackson and Reverend Loveshade had previously considered publishing a book by the name suggested by Russel Dalenberg on the usenet group rec.games.board.
 The book contains material by both original and later Discordians and is illustrated by Pope Phil Wlodarczyk III.
 It was translated into German as Apocrypha Diskordia and because of it DrJon with Adam Gorightly were chosen to write an "outroduction" to a hardback edition of Principia Discordia.